Opor Ayam: Indonesian Chicken Cooked In Spiced Coconut Milk

 Popular Dish For Comfort And Celebration

-Originally from the Central Java region, this chicken stewed in spiced coconut milk has become very popular across Indonesia.
+Originally from Central Java, this chicken stewed in spiced coconut milk has become very popular in Indonesia.ย

-But this delicious chicken dish is also a very common daily home food menu to enjoy with plain white rice.
+But this delicious chicken dish is a very common daily home food menu with plain white rice.ย

 Numerous Versions

-Because it doesnโt use many ingredients, this recipe gives you a more delicate taste of each spice and herb in it.
+Because it uses few ingredients, this recipe gives you a more delicate taste of each spice and herb.
 It simply offers plain deliciousness.

-And as you might already know, there are two kinds of Opor Ayam, the one without turmeric and the one with turmeric.
-Hence, the latter is called Opor Kuning, which means yellow opor.
+As you might already know, there are two kinds of Opor Ayam: the one without turmeric and the one with turmeric.
+Hence, the latter is called Opor Kuning, which means yellow opor.ย

 Easy Recipe With Simple Ingredients

-So to cook this Opor Ayam, you will need chicken, salam leaves, lemongrass, coconut milk, water, a little bit of cooking oil and spice paste.
+So, to cook this Opor Ayam, you will need chicken, salam leaves, lemongrass, coconut milk, water, a little cooking oil, and spice paste.ย

 Another note I must mention is that the original recipe from my mom uses red shallots.
-Unfortunately, this type of shallots is not really easy for me to get.
-So I replaced it with brown/ yellow onion.
-And I can assure you that the end result of this recipe is equally yummy as if you use red shallots.
+Unfortunately, this type of shallot is not easy for me to get.
+So, I replaced it with brown/ yellow onion.
+And I can assure you that the result of this recipe is equally yummy as if you use red shallots.
 Feel free to use the shallots instead if you prefer.
-For this recipe, you will only need about 6 shallots.
+For this recipe, you will only need about 6 shallots.ย

 Straightforward Method

-So, you can use a pestle and mortar or a food processor to make the spice paste.
-Whichever you use, ensure you grind the spices into a very smooth paste.
+You can make the spice paste using a pestle and mortar or a food processor.
+Whichever you use, grind the spices into a smooth paste.ย

-Next, you heat a little oil in your cooking pan and fry the paste together with Salam leaves and lemongrass.
-Cook it until it releases an intoxicatingly delicious aroma.
+Next, heat a little oil in your cooking pan and fry the paste with Salam leaves and lemongrass.
+Cook it until it releases an intoxicatingly delicious aroma.ย

-Then you add the chicken pieces to the bubbling spice paste and further cook until the poultry becomes firm and looks opaque.
-Toss around every now and again to ensure every piece of chicken is covered with spices.
+Then add the chicken pieces to the bubbling spice paste and cook until the poultry becomes firm and looks opaque.
+Toss around now and again to ensure every piece of chicken is covered with spices.ย

 Lastly, pour the water and coconut milk into the chicken.
-Give it a stir and cook at moderately low heat with the pan lid on until the chicken is fully cooked and tender to your liking.
-It takes me around 30 minutes.
+Stir it and cook at moderately low heat with the pan lid on until the chicken is fully cooked and tender to your liking.
+It takes me around 30 minutes.ย

 Enjoy your opor ayam with hot plain white rice and garnish it with fried shallots.